pauldwhitman/uaegoldenvisa/README.md

 # uaegoldenvisa
-Guide to getting the UAE Golden Visa
+Guide to getting the UAE Golden Visa for people who are already residents of the UAE (any emirate).

 # Terminology

+In this document, the acronyms FAIC and ICA will be used interchangably to refer to the _Federal Authority for Identity, Citizenship, Customs & Port Security.
 |Terminology|Description|
 |-|-|
 |Attested degree|A degree of the rank Bachelor or above that has received 3 stamps.|